-- "Share Exchange Agreement" means the share exchange agreement dated July 31, 2003 between Wallace Mays, as vendor, Khan, as purchaser, and Khan Bermuda. - "Shareholder Rights Plan" means the amended and restated shareholder rights plan agreement dated as of November 14, 2006 between Khan and Equity Transfer & Trust Company adopted by the holders of Common Shares on February 15, 2007, as amended, supplemented or replaced from time to time. - "Southern Andes" means Southern Andes Energy Inc. - "SPC" means the State Property Committee of Mongolia. - "SSIA" means the Mongolian State Specialized Inspection Agency. - "stripping ratio" means the tonnage or volume of waste material which must be removed to allow the mining of one tonne of ore in an open pit. - "Subsoil Law" means the Subsoil Law of Mongolia. - "Technical Report" means a technical report completed in compliance with NI 43-101. - "TSX" means the Toronto Stock Exchange. - "TSX-V" means the TSX Venture Exchange. - " U_3O_8 " or "uranium oxide" means a concentrated uranium oxide obtained by milling a mixture of uranium oxide ore to produce "pulped" ore.
+"Share Exchange Agreement" means the share exchange agreement dated July 31, 2003 between Wallace Mays, as vendor, Khan, as purchaser, and Khan Bermuda.

+"Shareholder Rights Plan" means the amended and restated shareholder rights plan agreement dated as of November 14, 2006 between Khan and Equity Transfer & Trust Company adopted by the holders of Common Shares on February 15, 2007, as amended, supplemented or replaced from time to time.

+"Southern Andes" means Southern Andes Energy Inc.

+"SPC" means the State Property Committee of Mongolia.

+"SSIA" means the Mongolian State Specialized Inspection Agency.

+"Technical Report" means a technical report completed in compliance with NI 43-101.

+"TSX" means the Toronto Stock Exchange.

+"TSX-V" means the TSX Venture Exchange.

+" U_3O_8 " or "uranium oxide" means a concentrated uranium oxide obtained by milling a mixture of uranium oxide ore to produce "pulped" ore.
 This is then bathed in sulphuric acid to leach out the uranium.
 Yellowcake is what remains after drying and filtering and is usually represented by the formula U_3O_8 .
-It is radioactive, forming a coarse powder which is insoluble in water and contains about 80% uranium oxide (U_3O_8) , and melts at approximately 2,878°C. The yellowcake produced by most modern mills is actually brown or black, not yellow; the name comes from the colour and texture of the concentrates produced by early mining operations.
-This fine powder is packaged in drums and sent to a conversion plant that produces uranium hexaflouride (UF_6) as the next step in the manufacture of nuclear fuel. - "Western Prospector" means Western Prospector Group Ltd. - "Western Prospector Agreement" means the agreement dated January 25, 2005 between Western Prospector and Khan.
+It is radioactive, forming a coarse powder which is insoluble in water and contains about 80% uranium oxide (U_3O_8), and melts at approximately 2,878°C. The yellowcake produced by most modern mills is actually brown or black, not yellow; the name comes from the colour and texture of the concentrates produced by early mining operations.
+This fine powder is packaged in drums and sent to a conversion plant that produces uranium hexaflouride (UF6) as the next step in the manufacture of nuclear fuel.

+"Western Prospector" means Western Prospector Group Ltd.

+"Western Prospector Agreement" means the agreement dated January 25, 2005 between Western Prospector and Khan.